SilverLabUCL/behaviour_toolbox/docs/Analysis_Set.md

 %% Add 4 empty experiments (you can populate them later, see Experiment()) my_analysis = my_analysis.add_experiment(4);

+%% Add/Update an experiments and populate with recordings
+% idx returns the experiment number.
+% If the experiment already exists, it is updated
+% If the experiment is new, we create a new one at index end+1 [my_analysis, idx] = my_analysis.add_experiment('/Some/experiment/path/');

 %% Delete experiments 1 and 3
 my_analysis = my_analysis.pop([1,3]);